Erastuskanyatta/Introduction-to-PHP/index.md

 <?php
 if (condition) {
-  code to be executed if this condition is true;
+if the condition is true this code will be executed;
 } elseif (condition) {
-  code to be executed if first condition is false and this condition is true;
+  this code is executed if the the 1st condition is false and this condition is true;
 } else {
-  code to be executed if all conditions are false;
+  this code is executed if the 1st and 2nd condition above are false;

 }
 ?>